Yijia-Xiao/Yijia-Xiao.github.io/_pages/about.md

   - Detect diseases from clinical samples (protein/scRNA) of patients.

-I am interested in using the following perspective to address problems.
+I'm interested in addressing problems from the following perspectives.
 - **Universal**: *Pre-training* extracts universal representation, bridging the gap between `massive unlabeled` and `limited labeled` data.
 - **Interdisciplinary**: with biology, neuroscience, etc.
   - Use AI to model *co-evolution* information (inspired by *biology*).